 Figure 2.
 Different size bags to use for N-transformation incubations.
-Small bag is for the sample ID.
+Small bag is for the sample metadata.

-c.
-Regardless of substrate type, ensure that all equipment and supplies needed to conduct potassium chloride (KCl) extractions are ready to go, since samples must be extracted within one day of collection.
+- b.
+Sites where the substrate is very unconsolidated and cores fall apart upon removal can use standard square-shaped polyethylene sample bags, as long as they are 4 mm thick (see Table 3 for part numbers). - c.
+Regardless of substrate type, ensure that all equipment and supplies needed to conduct potassium chloride (KCI) extractions are ready to go, since samples must be extracted within one day of collection.
 See RD[04] for detailed supply lists and instructions.